 This activity works well with students working in pairs.
 Each student has a copy of the story.
 The various story elements are written on pieces of card: character, setting, mood, tone etc. Students take turns picking out a piece of card, making sure their partner does not know which element they have selected.
 They must then read a brief extract from the story that corresponds to that element.
 Their partner must attempt to identify the element.
 When their partner has successfully identified the story element, it is then their turn to pick a card.

-This activity works best for recording the sub-elements of plot, such as: exposition, rising action, conflict, falling action, climax and resolution.
-The storygraph works as a straightforward graph with the various elements above listed on the x axis, according to their chronological appearance in the text.
+This activity works best for recording the sub-elements of the plot, such as exposition, rising action, conflict, falling action, climax and resolution.
+The storygraph works as a straightforward graph with the various elements above listed on the x-axis, according to their chronological appearance in the text.
 The y axis represents excitement, with the most dramatic points plotted higher.
 Students plot these points for each element.
-For example, the exposition of the story (usually corresponding to the setting of the scene, introduction of the characters etc) will be plotted quite low in the excitement stakes, with the excitement gradually rising to the crescendo of the climax before dipping slightly for the resolution.
+For example, the exposition of the story (usually corresponding to the setting of the scene, the introduction of the characters etc) will be plotted quite low in the excitement stakes, with the excitement gradually rising to the crescendo of the climax before dipping slightly for the resolution.